doglinux/doglinux/index.md

 ### [*Our thanks to Daniel Baumann!
 DebianDog wouldn't exist without his work.*](https://lists.debian.org/debian-live/2015/11/msg00024.html "An abrupt End to Debian Live"){:target="_blank"}

-The DebianDog team also like to give thanks to Smokey and KazzaMozz for hosting DebianDog project to Debian team for keeping Debian such flexible system, to the murga-linux Puppy forum for the opportunity to work on a project different from puppy linux, to our Puppy forum members working on DebianDog development:
+The elsa team also like to give thanks to Smokey and KazzaMozz for hosting DebianDog project to Debian team for keeping Debian such flexible system, to the murga-linux Puppy forum for the opportunity to work on a project different from puppy linux, to our Puppy forum members working on DebianDog development: